-What is Autologous Tissue Flap Breast Reconstruction?
+What Is Inloved in an Autologous Tissue Flap Breast Reconstruction?

 Autologous tissue flap breast reconstruction taken from the belly is also commonly known as “free tissue transfer,” or medically termed TRAM or DIEP flap surgery.
-With this form of breast reconstruction we replace the volume of your breasts immediately, in the same surgery in which your mastectomy is performed, using the fatty tissue from your belly.
+With this form of breast reconstruction, we replace the volume of your breasts immediately, in the same surgery in which your mastectomy is performed, using the fatty tissue from your belly.

-The first step in the flap procedure is to surgically lift the area of skin, fat and blood vessels from below your belly button — this is referred to as the “donor” tissue.
+The first step in the flap procedure is to surgically lift the area of skin, fat, and blood vessels from below your belly button — this is referred to as the “donor” tissue.
 We bring, or transfer, the donor tissue into your breasts to fill up the skin envelope left behind after all breast tissue is removed during the mastectomy.
 The breast envelope is referred to as the “recipient” site.
 In order for the donor tissue to survive in its new recipient location, a microscope and precision instruments are used to reattach the donated blood vessels to blood vessels in the recipient site.

 The variation in the way this procedure is termed medically comes from the technicalities of how it is actually performed: